 Now is a great time to check in on the new hire paperwork from the first day.
 Double-check to ensure all essential info, such as emergency contacts and medical issues, is up-to-date.

 Everyone is unique, so there isn’t a “perfect” way to train new hires during employee onboarding.
 While keeping the basis of your process the same, aim to customize training plans that help new employees master the ins and outs of their job descriptions and responsibilities.
-As you don’t want to overwhelm new employees with tasks in their first week, it’s an ideal opportunity to plan meetings and workshops.

 In one study, 23% of people who quit their jobs within the first six months said they’d have stayed had their responsibilities been clearer.
 Ensure you make responsibilities crystal clear.

 The workplace may be a professional environment, but that doesn’t mean there isn’t room for fun.
 When onboarding new hires, week one should balance work and play, showcasing the unique company culture that makes your employees want to work for you.
-Not only does this boost employee retention, it also boosts morale.
+Not only does this boost employee retention, but it boosts morale.

 In the spirit of fostering a work environment where every team member is motivated, plan engaging social activities.
 Organize a day of fun, whether it’s a park day, fitness class, or even a group lunch.
-Choose a weekday rather than a weekend to win over your employees.
-Ultimately, everyone will benefit from this kind of employee engagement, but your new hire will especially appreciate connecting with other employees.

 Related Resource: How To Motivate Employees as a Manager

 The first week was the new hire’s introduction to the organization, but the subsequent 30, 60, and 90 days of the employee onboarding program are a learning phase.
-At this point, your new hire will benefit from clearly defined expectations and job-specific key performance indicators that will determine their success.

 Related Resource: How to Succeed at Work in the First 30/60/90 Days